OmarAlFarajat/omaralfarajat.github.io/projects/opengl-rendering.md

 labels:
   - C++
   - OpenGL
-summary: <a href="https://github.com/OmarAlFarajat/OpenGL-Rendering"><i class="large github icon"></i></a>A simple scene rendered using OpenGL showcasing the Phong and Lambert illumination models with multiple light sources and shadows.
+summary: A simple scene rendered using OpenGL showcasing the Phong and Lambert illumination models with multiple light sources and shadows.
 ---
 *More information coming soon!
 In the meantime, please refer to the video and/or source code.*